ethanwood17/nfjs-2019-notes/README.md

 )
 ```

-Every higher order Go type is eventually distilled down to a primitive, meaning null pointers are impossible unless you explicitely set a reference to NIL;
+Every higher order Go type is eventually distilled down to a primitive, meaning null pointers are impossible unless you explicitely set a reference to `nil`;

 Go ships with a formatting tool, `go-fmt`, that automatically enforces proper Go syntax and formatting, such as whitespace (thus killing the inane tabs vs spaces debate), trailing commas in array declarations, etc.